Jordan-M-Young/squid/README.md

 # Roadmap

+- Testing + Error handling.
+Currently the code expects that airbyte is configured properly, which might not be true!

-Add more functionality around workspaces, jobs, etc. Currently all the functionality is based around pulling exsiting sources/destinations from an instance, modifying them in some way.
+- Add more functionality around workspaces, jobs, etc. Currently all the functionality is based around pulling exsiting sources/destinations from an instance, modifying them in some way.
 Combining them into a new connection and pushing the connection.
 This obviously isn't the only thing you might want to do with your airbyte instance.
 Help is appreciated!!

-Once squid's functionality represents what can be accomplished with airbyte's api, then we'll turn this into a python package.
+ - Once squid's functionality represents what can be accomplished with airbyte's api, then we'll turn this into a python package.